pcraster/pcraster/documentation/pcraster_project/install.rst

 PCRaster is available on |condaforgefeedstocksurl| and can be installed using conda.
 Supported platforms are Linux, macOS and Windows.
-On the Apple M1 platform our osx-64 version can be used, see below.

 Prerequisites
 -------------